SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 - Strengthen retention and support for current SSW workers

-- Develop a training plan for possible SSW-2 transition
+- Develop a training plan for possible SSW No. 2 transition

 - Review business operations, automation, DX, opening hours, and menu structure